 We have a strong community, enabling us to maintain Christ Church as a Christian home for all who need us

-Rev Kia Pakenham was instituted as the House for Duty Rector for Abinger and Coldharbour, while also serving the wider Leith Hill Benefice, in April 2022.
+Rev Kia Pakenham was instituted in April 2022 as the House for Duty Rector for Abinger and Coldharbour, while also serving the wider Leith Hill Benefice.
 She joined us having completed her curacy at St John the Baptist, Wonersh and having been trained for ordained Ministry with ‘the wonderful Hilary Swift on the Local Ministry Programme in Guildford’ Before entering the ministry, Kia trained in London as a nurse and finished her nursing career as a Sister at the Royal Surrey Hospital in the Emergency unit.

-Kia has ‘three fabulous children, Isabella (24), Toby (22) and Lucy (16), three dogs, and a long suffering husband, Guy!’
+Kia has ‘three fabulous children, Isabella, Toby and Lucy, three dogs, and a long suffering husband, Guy!’
 She 'was born and bought up in Cambridge but has lived in Surrey for over twenty-five years and very much considers this home!'

 A ‘House-for-Duty Rector’ is an arrangement under which the priest lives in the Rectory in exchange for providing ministry, but without receiving a stipend.
 They are required to work for three days a week, including Sundays.

 Rev Virginia Smith leads many of our services.
 She has lived in Westcott almost continuously for over fifty years and first became involved with the Leith Hill Benefice when she and her late husband started to worship at St John’s in Westcott.
 She was ordained in 2009 ('rather late in life') and was appointed a curate at South Holmwood but would occasionally help out at Wotton and Holmbury.
-During the Holmbury vacancy, before David Grundy’s appointment as Priest in Charge, she felt called to leave South Holmwood and help out full time at these two parishes.
+During a Holmbury vacancy she felt called to leave South Holmwood and help out full time at these two parishes.
 Since then, much to my delight (and ours!), she has become increasingly involved with the parishes of Abinger and Coldharbour 'who have made me so welcome and enabled me to make many new friends'.
 Virginia is also an Honorary Chaplain at St Peter’s Hospital, Chertsey where her principal role is in the Neonatal Unit and Paediatrics.
-Virginia writes a weekly Homily for publication on this website.

 Hilary Swift, the Benefice's Local Lay Minister, leads services and small groups (Bible Study, Confirmation preparation and the like), preaches and assists with the pastoral work of the Benefice.